Raj2223/Auto_ML_Preprocessing/README.md

-# :zap: ML Preprocessor CLI
+# :zap: Automated ML Preprocessing

 The CLI made to preprocess the database and save your **time**:clock1: